+Degree Requirements

-The Master of Arts in Teaching, a 33-hour degree, is available for career changers who want to add a Georgia teaching certificate to an existing degree in an undergraduate content field.
-Students must pass or be exempt from the GACE Program Admission Assessment to be admitted to this program.
+The Master of Arts in Teaching, with a concentration in Special Education, is a 33-hour degree for students who hold a Bachelor's degree in a field outside of Education.
+This degree results in a Georgia initial teaching certification in Special Education.
+Students may choose between two certification tracks: general curriculum and adapted curriculum.
+Many students who pursue this degree are career changers who want to add a Georgia teaching certificate to an existing degree in an undergraduate content field.
+Students must complete the Georgia Educator Ethics - Program

+Entry Assessment and must pass or be exempt from the GACE Program Admission Assessment to be admitted to this program.
 An undergraduate GPA of 2.7 is required for admission.

-The GaPSC requires an additional 15-credit hour concentration area for certification.
-Special Education - M.Ed.
+Master of Education

+Reading Education, M.Ed.